 This is absolutely normal and to be expected, your job is to simply ensure that it doesn’t happen inside your home!

-While every dog is different and will have their own telltale signs, here a few signals that might indicate that your dog needs to go to the bathroom.
+While every dog is different and will have its own telltale signs, here are a few signals that might indicate that your dog needs to go to the bathroom.

 - Spinning in circles

 - Whining or showing other signs of discomfort

 - Sniffing or licking their groin or rear